eghignone/unitree_ros2_sim/README.md

 # Unitree GO1 Simulation with ROS 2

-This repository contains a simulation environment for the Unitree GO1 robot in Gazebo 11 and ROS 2, along with an interface with the ROS 2 navigation stack(work in progress).
-The functionality has been tested with ROS Humble on Ubuntu 22.04.
+This repository contains a simulation environment for the Unitree GO1 robot in Gazebo 11 and ROS 2, along with an interface for navigation.
+The functionality has been tested with ROS Humble on Ubuntu 22.04

 ## Dependencies:
 - lcm (Needs to be built from source, instructions [here](https://lcm-proj.github.io/lcm/))